libinruan/ssh_Colab/README.md

-# ssh_Colab
+# ssh-Colab
-ssh_Colab is a Python module to facilitate remote access to Google Colaboratory (Colab) through Secure Shell (SSH) connections, secured by a third-party software, ngrok. ssh_Colab automates the tedious routine to set up ngrok tunnels needed for TPU runtime applications and services like TensorBoard.
-It also includes the function to automate the routine of Kaggle API installation/authentication and download competition data.
+ssh-Colab is a Python module to facilitate remote access to Google Colaboratory (Colab) through Secure Shell (SSH) connections, secured by a third-party software, ngrok. ssh-Colab automates the tedious routine to set up ngrok tunnels needed for TPU runtime applications and services like TensorBoard.
+It also includes the function to facilitate the routine of Kaggle API installation/authentication and competition data downloads.

 [![license](https://img.shields.io/badge/license-MIT-blue.svg)](/LICENSE)
 ![python version](https://img.shields.io/badge/python-3.6%2C3.7%2C3.8-blue?logo=python)